CORE-SNU/MPC-PEARL/README.md

 ## 4. Build New Tasks

-Our environment runs with pre-computed path of each dynamic obstacles.
+Our environment runs with pre-computed paths of each dynamic obstacles.
 You can re-generated these scenarios based on our setups by deleting `U.npy` and `X.npy` under `./scenarios`.

-To promote faster traing, we trained GPR offline and thus GPR should be re-trained with following command:
+To promote faster traing, you may pretrain GPR offline.
+This may be done by running
 ```
 python gen_GP.py ./configs/Navigation_MPC.json
 ```

-Now it is ready to run algorithm on new tasks.

-## 5. UCY dataset
+## 5. UCY Dataset

-In addition, we introduce sidwalk environment with data from [UCY dataset][UCY].
+We also demonstrate the proposed method in [**UCY**][UCY] sidwalk environment.
-Unzip the UCY folder and move into `./ucy` which has the same structure as MPC-PEARL directory.
+To use the environment, first unzip `ucy.zip` and move into `./ucy` which has the same structure as MPC-PEARL directory.

-To run an experiment, first build the offline GP dataset.
+To run an experiment, first build the offline GP dataset by running
 ```
 python gen_GP.py ./configs/UCY_MPC.json
 ```
-Then, use the same code with another configuration file.
+Then, use the same code with another configuration file:
 ```
 python launch_experiment.py ./configs/UCY_MPC.json
 ```